At Glenside event, Liz Cheney and former Trump staffers urge voters to support Kamala Harris

 “Anyone who has attempted to overturn an election and seize power like that is simply too dangerous,” Cheney said of former President Donald Trump.

-Cheney was the No. 3 Republican in the U.S. House until 2021, but she broke with the bulk of House Republicans in supporting Trump’s second impeachment for incitement of insurrection after his supporters stormed the U.S. Capitol in an effort to stop Congress from certifying President Joe Biden’s election.
+Cheney was the No. 3 Republican in the House until 2021, but she broke with the bulk of House Republicans in supporting Trump’s second impeachment for incitement of insurrection after his supporters stormed the U.S. Capitol in an effort to stop Congress from certifying President Joe Biden’s election.

-Cheney, the daughter of former Vice President Dick Cheney, has remained an outspoken critic of Trump after losing her position in House GOP leadership and her 2022 primary.
+Cheney, the daughter of former Vice President Dick Cheney, has remained an outspoken critic of Trump since losing her position in House GOP leadership and her 2022 primary.
 She has endorsed Vice President Kamala Harris and campaigned with the Democratic nominee in Wisconsin last week.

-She headlined the Glenside event Wednesday, interviewing three women — Cassidy Hutchinson, Alyssa Farah Griffin, and Sarah Matthews — who worked in Trump’s administration but became critics, following Trump’s false claims of election fraud in the lead-up to and aftermath of the Jan.
+She headlined the Glenside event Wednesday, interviewing three women — Cassidy Hutchinson, Alyssa Farah Griffin, and Sarah Matthews — who worked in Trump’s administration but became critics following Trump’s false claims of election fraud in the lead-up to and aftermath of the Jan.
 6 attack.

 All four women have endorsed Harris and campaigned for her, specifically urging Republican voters to put character and the protection of democracy ahead of partisan politics and policy.
 While Montgomery County has voted for Democrats in presidential elections since the 1990s, the collar county still has a significant number of GOP voters.

 Four years after the 2020 election, Trump has continued to falsely claim he won the race.
-Ahead of November’s election he and his allies have falsely claimed that non-citizens, specifically undocumented immigrants, will vote en-masse and steal the election for Democrats.
+Ahead of November’s election, he and his allies have falsely claimed that noncitizens, specifically undocumented immigrants, will vote en masse and steal the election for Democrats.

-Reminiscing on their personal experiences in the White House and in the U.S. Capitol on January 6, the panel framed Trump as a unique threat to democracy.
+Reminiscing on their personal experiences in the White House and in the U.S. Capitol on Jan.
+6, the panel framed Trump as a unique threat to democracy.
 They said Republican elected officials who support him are complicit.

 Asked how to bring conversations of democracy back into a nonpartisan space, Cheney urged the study of the history of democracies.

 “That history teaches us that democracies fall.
 And they fall at the hands of strong men.
-They fall that the hands of populists.
+They fall at the hands of populists.
 They fall at the hands of people who do what Donald Trump has done,” Cheney said.